Sports in Vancouver: Amateur

 The Vancouver Giants of the Western Hockey League, founded in 2001, play their home games in Langley.
 The Giants hosted and won the 2007 Memorial Cup.
 The Vancouver area also has a number of hockey teams in the Tier II British Columbia Hockey League.

 There are a number of amateur lacrosse teams in Greater Vancouver, competing under the auspices of the British Columbia Lacrosse Association.
 The New Westminster Salmonbellies have won the Mann Cup, Canada's senior lacrosse championship, a record 24 times.
 There are also several amateur teams in sports such as soccer, baseball, softball, Canadian football, field hockey, rugby, Gaelic football, Water Polo, disc ultimate and roller derby.

 Prominent annual amateur sports events in Vancouver include the BC High School Basketball Championship at the PNE Agrodome, the High School Football Championship at BC Place, and the Canada Cup softball tournament in South Surrey.
-Also notable is the college rivalry between the UBC Thunderbirds and Simon Fraser Clan, who meet annually in the Shrum Bowl (football) and Buchanan Cup (basketball).
+Also notable is the college rivalry between the UBC Thunderbirds and Simon Fraser Red Leafs (formerly SFU Clan), who meet annually in the Shrum Bowl (football) and Buchanan Cup (basketball).
 These are very popular sport events in Vancouver.